leolanese/Functional-Programming-mindset/README.md

     constructor(){}
 }
 ```

-Like React, we can also re-enforce the concept of immutability using Facebook's immutability.JS, let's remember that 'const' declaration protects against reassignment but not against mutation.
+`Like React, we can also re-enforce the concept of immutability` using Facebook's immutability.JS, let's remember that 'const' declaration protects against reassignment but not against mutation.
 <br/>
-- Angular give us the chance to cache results of the pure pipes.
-In fact, all pipes in Angular are pure by default.
+* `Angular give us the chance to cache results of the pure pipes.` In fact, all pipes in Angular are pure by default.
 Pure pipes like are like pure functions: They produce the same output when invoked with the same set of arguments.
 Such pipes hold the referential transparency property.
 <br/>
-- Using RxJS is a library of utility operators that act on streams by way of Higher-order-Functions, its used extensively throughout Angular, but Angular API is highly influenced by OOP ideas and less influenced by FP ideas, but according to "Alan Kay", the investigator for all modern OOP, "The essence of OOP is: Encapsulation and Message Passing.
+* `Using RxJS is a library of utility operators that act on streams by way of Higher-order-Functions`, its used extensively throughout Angular, but Angular API is highly influenced by OOP ideas and less influenced by FP ideas, but according to "Alan Kay", the investigator for all modern OOP, "The essence of OOP is: Encapsulation and Message Passing.
 So OOP is just another approach to "avoiding sharing mutable state and side-effects".
 <br/>
-- We already have RxJS reactive extensions bundled up in our Angular application.
-Embracing their power will allow us to use the principles of Redux without having the need to introduce specific terminologies like actions and reducers.
+* `We already have RxJS reactive extensions bundled up in our Angular application.` Embracing their power will allow us to use the principles of Redux without having the need to introduce specific terminologies like actions and reducers.
-- We have data-pipeline, we use the "pipable" operators that are provided by the RxJS library to transform data from producer to consumer by using functional programming.
+* `We have data-pipeline, we use the "pipable"` operators that are provided by the RxJS library to transform data from producer to consumer by using functional programming.

 ```javascript
 import { from } from './rxjs';